andersonfpcorrea/trybe-exercicios/fundamentos/bloco-05-javascript-dom-eventos-e-web-storage/dia-3-javascript-eventos/readme.md

 - Add to this button the ID 'btn-holiday';
 - Add this button as child element of the `<div>` with the class 'buttons-container'.

+### Exercise 3

+Implement a function that add to the 'Feriados' button a click event that alter the background color of the days containing the 'holiday' class.

+- This button should have the reverse logic: upon being clicked again, the initial condition is restored.